-Since most skiers are not skiing close to their home, I tried to find as many of them that are portable, so you can take them with you.
+Since most skiers are not skiing close to their homes, I tried to find as many of them that are portable, so you can take them with you.

-So here you go, list of the best ski boot and snowboard boot dryers:
+So here you go, a list of the best ski boot and snowboard boot dryers: